sherfert/ilift-gadgeteer/Documentation/README.txt

 	2.1 Update the IP address in /ilift-webclient/config.js accordingly with the IP address where your web service is listening.

-	2.2 Open index.html file.
+	2.2 Open ilift.html file.

 3. .NET Gadgeeter

+	3.1 You can find the .NET Gadgeteer solution inside the /ilift-gadgeteer folder.

-	3.1 The only thing that needs to be configured are the network parameters that you can find them in the NetworkClient class in the Network package and then you can deploy the application
+	3.2 The only thing that needs to be configured are the network parameters that you can find in the NetworkClient class in the Network package and then you can deploy the application

+	3.3 Finally you can deploy it in the Gadgeteer hardware.